qbrilliance/qristal-core/examples/README.md

 _gate depth_: 83
 _noise_: false

-Demonstrates the use of the SDK's built-in VQE routines.
+Demonstrates the use of Qristal's built-in VQE routines.
 Can be built with MPI support and parallelization over Pauli terms.

 ### Further notes for beta testers ###